tollwerk/TYPO3-ext-tw_componentlibrary/README.md

 ##### Preview templates

-By default, the builtin `BasicTemplate` is used for rendering components for external systems.
+By default, the builtin `FluidTemplate` is used for rendering components for external systems.
 You can use your custom template as long as you implement the `TemplateInterface`.
-The default `BasicTemplates` supports a couple of configuration methods:
+The default `FluidTemplate` supports a couple of configuration methods:

 ```php
 <?php